aidanlangelaan/smart-meter-logger-reader/README.md

 - [Ge Janssen - Slimme meter uitlezen met Raspberry Pi](http://gejanssen.com/howto/Slimme-meter-uitlezen/)
 - [www.kapper.com - P1 energy meter reader using python in Docker](https://www.kaper.com/software/p1-energy-meter-reader-using-python-in-docker/)

-# Setting up Raspberry Pi
+# Setting up the Raspberry Pi

 I had an initial setup (without POST to the backend) running on my RPi.
 However, the project lay dormant for a year and when I came back to it my internet network has changed significantly.
 Using various methodes I was not able to connect into the RPi.
 Therefore I decided to backup the existing image and startout anew.
 This also allowed me to document any issues I ran into while doing so.